nspcc-dev/neo-go/docs/node-configuration.md

   requirement, then we recommend either to decrease `SessionExpirationTime` or to enable `SessionBackedByMPT`, see `SessionBackedByMPT` documentation for more details.
+- `SessionExpansionEnabled` enables partial expansion of iterators returned by `invoke*` calls.
+When enabled, the server returns up to `MaxIteratorResultItems` values from the iterator in the initial response.
+If more items are available, the result is marked as truncated.
+When `SessionEnabled` is also true, the remaining iterator state is stored in a session, allowing further traversal via `traverseiterator`.
+If disabled, iterators are either expanded up to `MaxIteratorResultItems` or require explicit traversal via session-based calls.
+  By default, `SessionExpansionEnabled` is set to `false`.
 - `SessionExpirationTime` is a lifetime of iterator session in seconds.
 It is set to `TimePerBlock` seconds (but not less than 5s) by default and is relevant only if `SessionEnabled` is set to `true`.